MingtaoGuo/Learning-Residual-Images-for-Face-Attribute-Manipulation/celeba_glasses_+1/Readme.txt

-Please download the dataset which i have selected the attribute of glasses in CelebA from BaiDu Drive
+Please unzip the file 'celeba_glasses_+1' then put all images in this folder